 For the last century, professional careers were built on solid ground.
 We had clear titles, defined job descriptions, and predictable ladders.
 You learned a skill, you applied it, and you moved up.

-It is currently liquefying the rigid containers that hold our careers together.
 The specific tasks that defined “Senior Analyst” or “Product Manager” or “Copywriter” are dissolving into software.

 The Result: Structural Friction